benjaminkott/bootstrap_package/README.rst

 Bootstrap Package
 ==================================================

-Bootstrap Package delivers a full configured fontend theme for TYPO3, based on the Bootstrap CSS Framework.
+Bootstrap Package delivers a full configured frontend theme for TYPO3, based on the Bootstrap CSS Framework.

 The goal of this package is to give an advanced example of how modern templating